MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 In this illustration, there are two methods that can be used to monitor network traffic and discover cloud apps that are being used by your organization.

-- A. Cloud App Discovery integrates with Microsoft Defender for Endpoint natively.
+1. Cloud App Discovery integrates with Microsoft Defender for Endpoint natively.
 Defender for Endpoint reports cloud apps and services being accessed from IT-managed Windows 10 and Windows 11 devices.

-- B. For coverage on all devices connected to a network, the Defender for Cloud Apps log collector is installed on firewalls and other proxies to collect data from endpoints.
-This data is sent to Defender for Cloud Apps for analysis.
+2. For coverage on all devices connected to a network, you install the Defender for Cloud Apps log collector on firewalls and other proxies to collect data from endpoints.
+The collector sends this data to Defender for Cloud Apps for analysis.

 View the Cloud Discovery dashboard to see what apps are being used in your organization